Prismatic cohomology and de Rham-Witt forms: Prisms and distinguished elements

-\begin{Rem} Strictly speaking the category defined above is the opposite of what ought to be called the prismatic site.
+\begin{Rem} Strictly speaking, the category defined above is the opposite of what should be called the prismatic site.
 However, we think that there will not be any confusion because of this abuse of notation.
 We also refer to covariant functors $\mathcal{O}_\Prism$ and $\overline{\mathcal{O}}_\Prism$ as sheaves on $(R/A)_\Prism$. \end{Rem}

-\begin{Rem} If $X$ is a formally smooth $A/I$-scheme, there is an obvious analogue of $(R/A)_\Prism$.
-We will denote this prismatic site as $(X/A)_\Prism$.
-In this section we will work only with an affine case.
-There are two reasons for this: